Multiple Landau level filling for a mean field limit of 2D fermions: Context and result

 As we will see in \cref{subsec:LL quant}, the self adjointness of the magnetic Laplacian and the existence of its eigenvectors require the magnetic field flux $bL^2$ going through the domain to be quantized in multiples of $2\pi\hbar$:

-We will prove in \cref{prop:d finite} that $d$ is the degeneracy of Landau levels.
+In \cref{subsec:explicit diag} we will explain that $d$ is the degeneracy of Landau levels.
 Now, we can fix the number of filled Landau levels by choosing a scaling for which the ratio $N/d$ is fixed.